So, how do I report an incident?

 Answer: It is recommended that Chrome be used as this will provide you with the best functionality.
 Internet Explorer can be used but you may or may not experience some technical issues depending on which version of IE you are using.

 Answer: Do not simply select Boy Scouts of America just because it is the first option available.

 Answer: For Council/BSA Location, which is a required field, click the magnifying glass.
-In your new window, click the carrots to the right of the boxes to find a searchable hierarchy.
+In your new window, click the carets to the right of the boxes to find a searchable hierarchy.
 You can search for your Council or BSA location by filling in part or all of the name, city, state, or postal code followed by clicking the magnifying glass to your right.
 Once you find the correct entry, double click to add to the form.